syedayazsa/MLResources/README.md

 # Welcome

-This github repository will provide with all the resources which will help you along your Machine learning journey.
+This github repository will provide you all with resources that will help you along your Machine Learning journey.
 There are four folders in this repository.